This post was originally written on July 5, 2017. Now updated with the latest major developments from last week summarized at the bottom.

 Perhaps the most important area of hair loss research that I have not yet covered on this blog relates to the Sonic Hedgehog (SHH) protein and signaling pathway.
+This Shh pathway is used by cells to communicate with each other.
 While the sonic hedgehog protein has numerous critical effects on a developing human embryo (brain, craniofacial, lungs, teeth and more), it also continues to be important in adulthood when it controls certain stem cell division activities.

 Sato, Leopold and Crystal (1999)

-In the initial decade after the first identification of the hedgehog gene around 1980, there was almost no research devoted to the impact of SHH upon human hair.
+In the initial decade after the first identification of the hedgehog gene around 1980, there was almost no research devoted to the impact of the SHH pathway upon human hair.
 However, this started to change in the mid-1990s (e.g., this from 1998) and culminated in the seminal work on this subject that was published in the US in 1999: “Induction of the hair growth phase in postnatal mice by localized transient expression of Sonic hedgehog“.

 Of the three authors of the above study, the most cited was Cornell based Dr. Ronald Crystal who remains in practice even today.

-What these authors discovered was that after injecting balding mice hair cells with the sonic hedgehog gene using an adenovirus, resting hair follicles in the mice started growing robust hair of the mouse’s native hair color (they dyed all the fur blonde so as to differentiate the newly growing hair.
+What these authors discovered was that after injecting balding mice hair cells with the sonic hedgehog gene using an adenovirus, resting hair follicles in the mice started growing robust hair of the mouse’s native hair color.
+They dyed all the existing fur blonde so as to differentiate it from the newly growing hair.

-Curis-Procter & Gamble RIP (2005-2007)
+Curis-Procter & Gamble Partnership RIP

-However, this partnership was ended in 2007 due to potential safety issues since SHH can potentially also cause basal cell carcinoma cancer.
+However, this partnership ended in 2007 due to potential safety issues since SHH can potentially also cause basal cell carcinoma cancer.
 P&G was not willing to continue with the drug development work, since even a very minimal risk of developing cancer is not worth it for treating a cosmetic problem such as hair loss (at least in the eyes of government).
 Interesting comment from the at-the-time CEO of Curis:

-We are obviously disappointed that the collaboration with Procter & Gamble will come to an end.
-We believe that our topically administered Hedgehog agonists have demonstrated encouraging efficacy in preclinical hair growth models and we were hopeful that one of our Hedgehog agonist drug candidates under the program would have progressed.
+“We are obviously disappointed that the collaboration with Procter & Gamble will come to an end.
+We believe that our topically administered Hedgehog agonists have demonstrated encouraging efficacy in preclinical hair growth models and we were hopeful that one of our Hedgehog agonist drug candidates under the program would have progressed.”

 While the initial excitement of a SHH based cure for hair loss has long ended, sporadic research activity in this area continues (e.g, this in 2016).
 Moreover, in 2013, scientists even found that SHH signaling regenerates ear hair cells.